ChalmersGU-data-structure-courses/lab-system/README.md

 ```

 Create an untracked copy of `gitlab_config_personal.py.template` and remove the suffix.
+This file stores personal configuration such as access keys and paths local to your filesystem.
 We will fill in the configuration values below.

 ### Canvas